monday song #37: brooklyn

 as a side note: i was asked by john a few weeks back how i feel about the process of writing music on a deadline. i’ll start with the downside: it makes my weekends a bit cramped, and with two kids running around full of life and inspiration, it can be a a drag at times to keep to my schedule.

-that said, this project is the first time that i have felt that i was doing what i really wanted to do in music. i have always wrestled with the shoulds: i should play live, i should be more forceful when marketing my music. but when i really get in touch with what i actually like doing, it is writing songs and recording them. memorizing them is painful, playing them live is usually a self-conscious ordeal, but creating a song out of nothing, piecing together all the sections, healing a broken bridge, re-singing the ending until the cadence works, this is work that i love to do.
+that said, this project is the first time that i have felt that i was doing what i really wanted to do in music. i’ve always wrestled with the shoulds: i should play live, I should form a band, i should be more forceful when marketing my music. but when i really get in touch with what i actually like doing, it’s writing songs and recording them. memorizing them is painful, playing them live is usually a orgy of self-consciousness, whether i play well or not. but creating a song out of nothing, piecing together all the sections, healing a broken bridge, re-singing the ending until the cadence works, this is work that i love to do.

-writing on a deadline forces me to see through projects that i would jettison, usually discovering in the last pass that a song i didn’t like now works, and usually unveils some place that i hadn’t been before.
+writing on a deadline forces me to see through projects that i’d otherwise jettison, allowing me to discover the next day, or in the last pass, that a song i didn’t like now works. the spontaneity of the process usually unveils some place that i hadn’t been before.

-they’re not all works of art, but they’re all a labor of love.
+they’re not all works of art, but they’re all labors of love.